Resources

-Steps to Becoming a Licensed Real Estate Broker in North Carolina
+Commissions system Steps to Becoming a Licensed Real Estate Broker In NC

 1. Obtain Your Real Estate License

 Start with the Broker Pre-Licensing Course—the first step toward becoming a licensed broker.
-Learn more at SPCC where Debra Votta teaches.
+Learn more about the course we offer here

 2. Tips for Success